feldera/feldera/docs/sql/grammar.md

     enroll_date date
 ) WITH (
     'source' = 'kafka',
-    'url' = 'localhost:8080',
+    'url' = 'localhost:8080'
-    'materialized' = 'false'
 );
 ```

-Unlike a database, Feldera does normally not maintain the contents of
+Unlike a database, Feldera does not normally maintain the contents of
 tables; it will only store as much data as necessary to compute future
 outputs.
 By specifying the property `'materialized' = 'true'` a user
-instructs Feldera to also maintain the complete contents of a table.
+instructs Feldera to also maintain the complete contents of the table.
-The contents of the table can be queried using the `http`-based API
-described elsewhere.
+Such materialized tables can be browsed and queried at runtime.
+See [Materialized Tables and Views](materialized.md) for more details.

 ### LATENESS